 Ease of Application: 6

 – Applying One Time Wood Stain was fairly easy.
 The problem was the drying/curing of the stain.
 In the full sun areas, One Time® took 1-2 days to fully dry.
 The issue was the full shaded parts of the decking.
 Full curing/drying did not take place for 2-3 weeks.
-Manufacturer suggested that stain was over applied.
+The manufacturer suggested that the stain was over-applied.
 Not sure if that was the case as the One Time® did dry in the sun.

 Color Shifting (darkening) after 2 Years: 4

-– One Time® Wood Stain did very poorly at the 2 year mark.
-Stain had turned a dark black color in the shaded areas.
-In the full sun areas, the One Time® Stain had faded about to about 40% of what the original stain color had been.
+– One Time® Wood Stain did very poorly at the 2-year mark.
+The stain had turned a dark black color in the shaded areas.
+In the full sun areas, the One Time® Stain had faded to about 40% of what the original stain color had been.

 Difficulty of Reapplication: 4

 – One Time® would not be an easy product to reapply.
 The finish darkened in color substantially.
 Applying another coat would darken the appearance even more.
-A cleaning with a deck cleaner would not lighten the stain so a heavy duty stain stripping would be needed.
+Cleaning with a deck cleaner would not lighten the stain so a heavy-duty stain stripping would be needed.

 Overall Score One Time Wood Stain at 2 Year Period: 5.25

-– We were very excited to test One Time® Wood Stain and it’s 7 year warranty, unfortunately One Time® did not live up to it’s warranty claims.
-One Time® failed faster then many of the other deck stains that have been reviewed.
+– We were very excited to test One Time® Wood Stain and its 7-year warranty, unfortunately, One Time® did not live up to its warranty claims.
+One Time® failed faster than many of the other deck stains that have been reviewed.
 One Time® Deck Stain lost a substantial amount of color in the sunny areas and turned a dark black in the shaded areas.
-The 7 year Warranty after review is limited.
+The 7-year warranty is limited.
 It states that it will “prevent” not “stop” UV fading for 7 years.
 A conversation with the manufacturer confirmed this point.